On the publisher search page

 # of Words

-Using this option will exclude markets that don't specify what word counts they're looking for, but there's no harm in starting with those markets that we know accept pieces of a certain length.
+Using this option will exclude publishers that don't specify what word counts they're looking for, but there's no harm in starting with the ones that we know accept pieces of a certain length.
 If you do use this option, be sure to also select a Type/Length option.
 If you get too few results, try changing the search level to Fuzzy or Broad.